TGuillerme/treats/README.md

 ![](TreatYoSelf.jpg)

-# THIS IS STILL WORK IN PROGRESS
+## Still work in progress (but nearly done!)

 ### So what's missing?

-Basically some bits and bobs for CRAN requirements, some more unit testing coverage and a biiiiiig typo check.
-But all functionalities for the future first release (`treats v.1.0`) are now implemented and solid.
+All functionalities for the future first release (`treats v.1.0`) are now implemented and solid.
 The package is now at the pre-release stage which means I am looking for minor improvements here and there before submitting it to the CRAN.

 ### What can you do for helping?